 A beautiful garden will welcome you at first and you have to follow a set of stairs towards the observation platform.

 From there you can admire the entire Valle de Santa Ines, the volcanoes near Tiscamanita, the town of Antigua and all the way towards Corralejo and the north of Fuerteventura.

-On some days the wind here can be pretty strong, a good reminder of why the island is named Fuerteventura.
+On some days the wind here can be pretty strong, so you might want to bring a cardigan or a jacket with you.